prototype74/HyperUBot/README.md

 ### Special thanks

-- [KebapciEBY](https://github.com/KebapciEBY), for the support and ideas he gave during development.
+- [KebapciEBY](https://github.com/KebapciEBY), for the amazing banner!
+Also for the support and ideas he gave during development.

 ### Translators